trufflesuite/ganache/UPGRADE-GUIDE.md

 (with a `code` of `-32003`).

-You'll need to change your transaction so that the maximum possible gas cost is less than the sending account's balance, or provider enough funds to to the sending account to cover the maximum cost.
+You'll need to change your transaction so that the maximum possible gas cost is less than the sending account's balance, or provide enough funds to the sending account to cover the maximum cost.

 ### Other breaking changes that you probably won't notice